NethServer/ns8-mail/dovecot/README.md

 - `/var/lib/vmail` Mailboxes storage.
 They are stored in Maildir format.
 - `/etc/ssl/dovecot` Certificates for TLS.
 - `/var/lib/dovecot/dict` Dictionary DB storage.
+- `/var/lib/mda` Shared directory for the LMTP Message Delivery Agent (MDA) Unix-domain socket.
+This volume can be shared with a local Postfix container for message delivery.

 ## Custom user quota